utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/project.md

 * **Presentation (12.5pt):** Instead of the final exam, we will have a presentation of the projects in the class.
 More details as we go along.
 * **Submit a project report (15pt):** A document no longer than 8 pages, structured like a research paper.
     * What problem did you work on?
 Why is it interesting?
-    * What are the important ideas you explored?
+    * What have you done to address the problem?
     * What ideas from the class did you use?
+    * Provide your results and conclusions.
     * What did you learn?
-    * Results (or for theoretical project, proofs)
     * If you had much more time, how would you continue the project?
     * If your project had two members, your report should explain what each of you did.
     * Each of these components will be equally weighted in the report grade.